 But it’s his long-held advocacy for pain-free dentistry that has led to one of the biggest lessons he learned – not just in his career and practice, but also about people and life and general: “Treat people how you'd like to be treated.”

 A pivotal period in Dr. Andrew’s career experience was when he travelled to different parts of Australia to practice dentistry.
 Having the chance to cater to a broader range of demographics further sharpened his skills and allowed him to serve patients who were grateful for the level of dental service he can provide.
 This journey has also led him to the decision to strengthen his focus on oral surgery.

 Eventually, the chance to practice in Western Australia came up.
-Always the loving husband and father of one, he took the opportunity mainly because “Perth is a lovely place to live for a family.”
+Always the loving husband and father of two, he took the opportunity mainly because “Perth is a lovely place to live for a family.”